mhasan004/Play-Share-App/README.md

   1) Validating access and refresh tokens.
   2) Matching token payloads with username header to ensure that the correct user is using the token.
   3) Checking if user is in the database
-  4) Checking if refresh token is in database (used request is trying to access admin routes, when refreshign tokens, or when access token is invalid)
+  4) Checking if refresh token is in database (used request is trying to access admin routes, when refreshing tokens, or when access token is invalid)
 </details>